distributedio/configo/README.md

 # Configo is a go library to parse toml configuration using struct tags

 ## Toml
-[shafreeck/toml](https://github.com/shafreeck/toml) is a modification version of [shafreeck](naoina/toml), Add the abililty to parse complex struct tags
+[shafreeck/toml](https://github.com/shafreeck/toml) is a modification version of [naoina/toml](https://github.com/naoina/toml), adding the abililty to parse complex struct tags.

 ## Validate
 configo use [govalidate](https://github.com/asaskevich/govalidator) to validate conf values